SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/README.md

 - Import AI models and "**Edge Applications**" to "**Console for AITRIOS**" and deploy them to Edge AI Devices.

 ### Components
-"**Edge Application SDK**" is provided as Development Container (Dev Container) that runs on GitHub Codespaces or Docker environment on Local PC.
+"**Edge Application SDK**" is provided as Development Container (Dev Container) that runs on GitHub Codespaces or Docker environment on local PC.
-This container includes tools and jupyter notebooks that can be used for development.
+This container includes tools and Jupyter notebooks that can be used for development.

 <!-- mermaid alt text: Legend -->
   ```mermaid